-Revenues increased approximately \$1.4 million to a total of approximately \$30.6 million for the year ended December 31, 2012 from approximately \$29.2 million for the year ended December 31, 2011, a 5% increase.
-In 2012, there was a 12% increase in display revenue as a result of a 17% increase in the number of displays sold however it was offset by a 4% decrease in the average selling price which was a result of changes in product and customer mix as compared to 2011.
-The increase in display revenue was offset by a 22% decrease in headset revenue as we allocated our production capacity to our customers' display products and reduced the production of our 3D displays.
-In 2012, contract revenue decreased 22% as a result of a reduction in funding of research and development contracts.
+Revenues decreased approximately \$2.6 million to a total of approximately \$28.0 million for the year ended December 31, 2013 from approximately \$30.6 million for the year ended December 31, 2012, an 8% decrease.
+In 2013, there was a 1% increase in display or product revenue as a result of a 1.5% decrease in the number of displays sold however it was offset by a 4% increase in the average selling price which was a result of changes in product and customer mix as compared to 2012.
+In 2013, contract revenue decreased \$2.8 million or 62% from 2012.
+This decrease accounts for more than the total revenue decrease in 2013.
+We believe this decrease is the result of a reduction in funding of research and development contracts primarily by the U.S. government.